-Institutional scholarships are awarded by the administration to B.Th. and C.P.S. students on the basis of academic status of applicants and in consideration of individual financial situations.
-Institutional scholarship funds are not available for the self-study C.T.S.
-All scholarships are awarded directly through the Seminary and are payable toward tuition or room and board prior to the beginning of the fall semester.
-Incoming students who wish to be considered for financial aid should apply by April 1 and indicate need on the application form.
+Institutional scholarships, bursary, and stipend funds are awarded by the administration to M.Div., B.Th., and C.P.S. students on the basis of academic merit and in consideration of financial need.
+Scholarships are merit-based, and Bursary Awards are need-based, whereas stipend awards have individual criteria which are specific to that stipend.
+Institutional scholarship and Bursary funds are not awarded to students in self-study or distance-education programs.
+All scholarship and bursary funds are awarded directly through the Seminary and are payable toward tuition or room and board invoices prior to the beginning of each semester.
+Incoming students who wish to be considered for financial aid should apply by or before April 1, and indicate need on the application form.
 Continuing students must be enrolled full-time and be in good standing in order to remain eligible.
-“Good Standing” in this case means a GPA above 3.0 for undergraduate and regular attendance of daily liturgies.
-For graduate students, "good standing" means a GPA of 3.3 or above.
-Enrollment in other than registered or otherwise approved programs may jeopardize a student's eligibility for certain student aid awards.
+“Good Standing” means, for undergraduate students, a GPA above 3.0 and regular liturgical participation.
+Graduate students must maintain a GPA of 3.3 or higher.
+Enrollment in registered or otherwise approved programs may jeopardize a student's eligibility for certain student aid awards.

 Protopresbyter Valery Lukianov Scholarship

-The Ivan V. Koulaieff Educational Fund has been the longest-standing scholarship provided to incoming and continuing students.
-The Koulieff fund is offered as a bursary to students with financial need.
+The Ivan V. Koulaieff Educational Fund has been one of the longest-standing financial aid awards provided to both incoming and continuing students at HTOS.

 These funds are offered as both scholarship and bursary awards to students, on the basis or merit as well as to those with financial need.
 The Koulaieff Fund is now among the most generous financial aid funds at HTOS, second only to the PVLS.